aidanlah/CodeNection-2025/README.md

 ### 🧍‍♂️ Buddy Up System

-The `buddyUp.tsx` screen allows users to plan a safe walk by entering a starting location and destination.
+The `buddyUp` page allows users to plan a safe walk by entering a starting location and destination.
 It supports:

 -Starting location and destination input
 -Swap and current location options